aeltyif/ruby_api/README.md

 Job Dashboard, where you have admin to submit job posts, and job seekers to apply to those jobs

 # Deployment
-- Heroku was used, and it's like is : https://still-hamlet-26338.herokuapp.com/
+- Heroku was used, and it's link is : https://still-hamlet-26338.herokuapp.com/

 # Todo
 - Create spec files for testing (User, Applicant)